Everything you need to know about sunscreens and their use, how to protect your skin competently from the sun.

 What is an SPF

 This is the abbreviation for the name Sun Protection Factor.
-The SPF number shows how sunscreen protects against ultraviolet light.
+The SPF number shows how the cream or lotion protects against ultraviolet light.
 Depending on the index, it can be a low (6-12), medium (15, 20, 25) or high (30, 40, 50 and 50+) degree of protection.

 UVB are powerful rays with shorter wavelengths than UVA.
 They affect the epidermis, and you sunbathe, but in excess they lead to burns.
 UVA penetrates deeper into the skin.
 They are responsible for the darkening of the skin, the appearance of solar allergies and can even cause skin cancer.
 If you want «full package» of protection, look on the sunscreen inscription UVA in a circle.